AKloc/BookNotes/Debugging Teams.md

 - It's short.
 150 pages.

 **Main Takeaways**
-- What are the major themes / points made?
+- There pillars are "HRT", pronounced like "heart":
+	- Humility
+	- Trust
+	- Respect

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?